TheLastBeast/Project2/readme.md

 ## Notes

 I learned more about Android Studio and the Kotlin syntax by fixing the syntax and having to look up the Kotlin documentation.
+The problem I have the most trouble with is navigating GitHub.
+That is what took the most time to try and get working.

 ## License